BlackDelga/Udacity_Landing-Page/landing-page/README.md

-# The General Text
+# General text

-this is the landing page project readme
+this project is about real-world scenarios of manipulating the DOM.
+This project serves as to prepare me for appending dynamically added data to the DOM, and to show me how javascript can improve the usability of an otherwise static site.

 ## the languages used:

 - HTML
 - CSS
 - JAVASCRIPT

-## The Functionalities
+# the Functionalities

-- The Navigation
+- the Navigation
-- The dynamic active
+- the dynamic active
-- The scrolling effect
+- the scrolling eFFect

-## What did we learned:
-in this project we converted the static web project to a dynamic project

-## How to use the project:

-first you open your browser
-second you click `ctrl+O`
-third you navigate to your index.html forth you click on it
+# What I learn

+I learn how to use javascript to manipulate the DOM and create a dynamic project